teaminkling/refresh-21/content/blog/papapastry-week-4-64a1.md

       src = "img/audio-placeholder.png"
       href = "/blog/papapastry-week-4-64a1"
       alt = "MURKE SHADOES"
       caption = "This submission contains an audio link.
-Please view the <a href=\"/blog/papapastry-week-4-64a1\">full post</a> to hear it!" stretch = "cover"
+Please view the full post to hear it!" stretch = "cover"
 +++